The Oil and Gas Law Review: United Arab Emirates - Abu Dhabi

 The UAE has been a member of OPEC since 1967 and has a history of complying with OPEC production requirements.
-The UAE is represented at OPEC meetings by the UAE Federal Minister of Energy, who is invariably from Abu Dhabi and a member of the SPC.
+The UAE is represented at OPEC meetings by the UAE Federal Minister of Energy, who is invariably from Abu Dhabi.

 Assignments of interests

-The assignment of interests in oil and gas concession agreements (or the direct or indirect transfer of shares in a group company that holds interests in concession agreements) requires the prior approval of the SPC and ADNOC, unless the transfer is to a wholly owned affiliate.
-Any such proposed transfer would require the early involvement of the SPC and ADNOC, particularly if it is proposed that confidential information be shared with proposed transferees.
-In considering whether to approve any transfer, the SPC and ADNOC are likely to consider the contribution that the proposed transferee could make to the development of the concession in question and the meeting of production requirements, through the deployment of technology and human capital.
+The assignment of interests in oil and gas concession agreements (or the direct or indirect transfer of shares in a group company that holds interests in concession agreements) requires the prior approval of the Supreme Council and ADNOC, unless the transfer is to a wholly owned affiliate.
+Any such proposed transfer would require the early involvement of the Supreme Council and ADNOC, particularly if it is proposed that confidential information be shared with proposed transferees.
+In considering whether to approve any transfer, the Supreme Council and ADNOC are likely to consider the contribution that the proposed transferee could make to the development of the concession in question and the meeting of production requirements through the deployment of technology and human capital.

-The fiscal regime applicable to each oil concession is determined by the SPC upon grant of the concession.
+The fiscal regime applicable to each oil concession is determined by the Supreme Council upon grant of the concession.
 Details of each such fiscal regime are not publicly available, but the fiscal regimes typically involve a mixture of royalty and income tax.
-The SPC is also responsible for overseeing royalty and tax assessment and collection in the emirate.
+The Supreme Council is also responsible for overseeing royalty and tax assessment and collection in the emirate.

 The UAE does not levy export duties.